KostovStas/DenysRepo/README.md

 # DenysRepo
-This repository is used for saving test data
+This repository is used for saving test data.